k-kinzal/dgeni-markdown-example/docs/ng/input/input[time].md

 local time format (HH:mm:ss), for example: `14:57:00`.
 Model must be a Date object.
 This binding will always output a Date object to the model of January 1, 1970, or local date `new Date(1970, 0, 1, HH, mm, ss)`.

+The model must always be a Date object, otherwise Angular will throw an error.
+Invalid `Date` objects (dates whose `getTime()` is `NaN`) will be rendered as an empty string.

 The timezone to be used to read/write the `Date` instance in the model can be defined using (ngModelOptions)[api/ng/directive/ngModelOptions].
 By default, this is the timezone of the browser.